toggledbits/Switchboard-Vera/README.md

 6. While that's working, hard-refresh your browser (reload page with cache flush: CTRL-F5 on Chrome/Win, SHIFT-F5 on Firefox/Win, CMD+SHIFT+R on many Mac browsers I'm told).

 After Luup reloads and your Vera UI has reloaded, you should see the "Switchboard" device in your devices list.

+## Installing on openLuup

+**NOTE:** Version 2018.11.21 of openLuup, or higher, is required to run Switchboard.

+Installation of Switchboard is best done from the AltAppStore.

+Because openLuup does not include a core set of device and service files that Vera provides, after installing Switchboard, you must also install the necessary device files manually.
+This is pretty easy:

+1. Download the files from the "openLuup" subdirectory in the Github repository.
+2. Copy the files to your openLuup installation, into the same directory as that into which Switchboard has been installed (e.g. the directory containing the D_Switchboard1.xml file).

 ## Creating Virtual Switches